toji/webgpu-gltf-case-study/index.md

 ### Part 5.2: Associating materials with primitives

 After that's been done make sure to associate the primitive with the bind group we just created during the primitive setup.
-We can start by simply adding the material properties to the primitve GPU data we're already tracking.
+We can start by adding the material properties to the primitve GPU data we're already tracking.

 ```js
 setupPrimitive(gltf, primitive, primitiveInstances, materialGpuData) {